OctaNebula/mafia-wiki/docs/meta/formatting.md

+---
+title: Markdown Formatting Showcase
+description: A showcase of various Markdown formatting options that can be used in the Wiki.
+social_image: /assets/placeholder.png
+background: /assets/background.jpg
+---

 # Markdown Formatting Showcase

 This document is a showcase of various Markdown formatting options you can use when writing articles for this wiki.